Kyle01/Coinspace/design_documents/MVP_features.md

   * Users can add funds to purchase coin at the current value
   * Users can create a transaction to purchase or sell coins
   * Portfolio is updated based on the current value
-  * Transactions can be read and viewed as a modal for the history
   * Adequate styling
   * Smooth, bug-free navigation
   * Adequate and appropriate seeds to demonstrate the feature